nate-johnston/hmjstudiosllc.com/content/policies.md

 Sick kids!
 I go by typical school rules: if they can't go to school, they can't come to lessons.
-Children must be fever/vomit free for 24 hours in order to return to lessons.<i>Do not bring a sick child to piano lessons!</i> Let me know as soon as you can and we can work on rescheduling the lesson.
+Children must be fever/vomit free for 24 hours in order to return to lessons. <i>Do not bring a sick child to piano lessons!</i> Let me know as soon as possible and we will work on rescheduling the lesson.

 Emergencies happen.
-As with sick kids, if there is an emergency, please let me know as soon as you can and we will either work around it or work on rescheduling that week.
+As with sick kids, if there is an emergency, please let me know as soon as possible and we will either work around it or work on rescheduling that week.

 Snow days in Loudoun are a bit of a gray area.
 I usually text with parents the